Noutronix/Ultimate-tic-tac-toe/README.md

 The creation process/features:

-To create this program, I used a concept called "Monte Carlo Tree Search", which is essentially a method of finding the best move a player can make when a game has no built-in heuristic system or static evaluation function (such as chess or checkers).
+To create this program, I used a concept called "Monte Carlo Tree Search", which is essentially a method of finding the best move a player can make when a game has no built-in heuristic system or static evaluation function (unlike chess or checkers).
 If you would like to know more about it, I would reccomend checking out its Wikipedia page: https://en.wikipedia.org/wiki/Monte_Carlo_tree_search.
 The program makes use of OOP to create the nodes that make up the search tree and to create the board itself.
 It also displays a Matplotlib graphic that shows the "heuristic" score of the player's moves once the game ends.